Sex and Psychology Podcast

 Credits: Precision Podcasting (Podcast editing) and Shutterstock/Florian (Music).
 Image created with Canva; photos used with permission of guest.

-Some of the specific questions we discuss include:
+Some of the specific topics we discuss include:

-Check out Jeff’s website to learn more about his work.
+You can check out Emily’s website to learn more about her work.

 Got a sex question?
 Send me a podcast voicemail to have it answered on a future episode at speakpipe.com/sexandpsychology.